Cranbroook (Ktunaxa Nation)

 Community Gaming Grants

 Funds generated by lottery, casino and sports-betting go back to the Province of B.C. which distributes it in many ways, including through its Community Gaming Grants program.
-Last year, 35 human and social services along with sport focused organizations in Cranbrook received Community Gaming Grants, totalling $688,460.
+Last year, 17 human and social services along with sport focused organizations in Cranbrook received Community Gaming Grants, totalling $730,400.

 This funding supports the delivery of accessible and inclusive programs and services within the community.
+Organizations in Cranbrook that received a Community Gaming Grant last year include:

-• Boys & Girls Club of Cranbrook
+• Cranbrook Boys & Girls Club

 Did you know?

-Community Impact Report 2023/24
+Community Impact Report 2024/25

 Learn how play with purpose impacts your community